 Creating and editing key profiles

-To create or edit a profile, switch to System mode then select Key Profiles.
+To create or edit a profile, go to the System menu (press Avo + Disk) then select Key Profiles.
 You can then use the Manage Profiles menu to View, Edit, Add, Delete or Rename profiles.

 Key Profiles can also be viewed from the Show Library window as described in Show Library section.